w3c/wai-intro-wcag/content/faq.md

 ## Is WCAG 2.0 stable? {#done}

 Yes.
-WCAG standards (called "W3C Recommendations") are a stable, referenceable standards that do not change.
+WCAG standards (called "W3C Recommendations") are stable, referenceable standards.
 There may be later versions published.

 [WCAG 2.0](http://www.w3.org/TR/WCAG20/) was published as a final W3C Recommendation Web Standard on 11 December 2008.
-[WCAG 2.1](http://www.w3.org/TR/WCAG21/) was published as a final W3C Recommendation Web Standard on 5 June 2018. **They will not change.**
+[WCAG 2.1](http://www.w3.org/TR/WCAG21/) was published as a final W3C Recommendation Web Standard on 5 June 2018.

 The supporting resources — Techniques for WCAG 2 and Understanding WCAG 2 — are updated periodically to reflect updates in technologies and best practices.